omgapps/RamroFood/README.md

 Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to email address.
-The information that I request will be used for your authorization to use our services using our api.
+For a better experience, while using our Service, We will require you to provide us with certain personal and internal account information, including but not limited to email address.
+The information that we request will be uploaded to our api https://api.ramrofood.com used for your authorization to use our services.

 Log Data